-After extending her own world outdoor record to 5.03 meters earlier in 2008, Yelena Isinbayeva extended it even further at the Beijing Olympic Games, winning the gold with a leap of 5.05 meters (16 feet, 6¾ inches).
+Isinbayeva dominated women's pole vaulting from 2004 through 2008.
+In her peak 2008 season, The Russian extending her existing world outdoor record to 5.03 meters (16 feet, 2 inches) early in the season, then improved it at the Beijing Olympic Games, winning the gold with a leap of 5.05/16-6¾.
 Isinbayeva broke her own world indoor record in February 2009 by clearing 5.00/16-4¾.
 She struggled through the 2009 outdoor season before shockingly no-heighting in the World Championships, then rebounded by breaking her outdoor record in August, leaping 5.06/16-7¼.
 Championships eluded the Russian in 2010 and 2011, but she improved the indoor world mark to 5.01/16-5¼ in 2012, although Jenn Suhr broke the mark in 2013.
 Isinbayeva won the World Indoor Championship in 2012, then took a bronze medal at the London Olympics.

 From Gymnast to Vaulter:

-Isinbayeva began her athletic life as a gymnast, training in the sport from age five through 15, when she was considered too tall for gymnastics.
+Isinbayeva began her athletic life as a gymnast, training in the sport from age 5 through 15, at which point she was considered too tall for gymnastics at 5-9.
 Her height and strength are beneficial for pole vaulting, however.
 Meanwhile, her gymnastic skills didn’t go to waste – the body control she learned is particularly helpful at the top of her vault.

-Isinbayeva is so dominating that her main measuring stick is often her own past performance.
+Isinbayeva was so dominating that her main measuring stick was often her own past performances.
 Her 5.06-meter outdoor vault in 2009 and 5.01 indoor performance in 2012 marked the 27th and 28th times she set a world pole vault record.

 - Height: 5-9

 - Personal Best: 5.06 meters (16 feet, 7¼ inches)